9 Best Places To Stay In Lofoten Islands From A Native (2026)

 Hattvika Lodge is a modern place to stay that is built in the traditional style with all the amenities you need for a comfortable stay in Lofoten.

-These fisherman cottage-style homes have comfortable Scandinavian style interior, a kitchen, and free wifi.
+These fisherman cottage-style homes have a comfortable Scandinavian-style interior, a kitchen, and free wifi.
 Some units also have a balcony or patio.

 A great budget option is Sjøstrand Rorbuer, with simple but cozy rooms, about a five-minute drive outside of the center of Ballstad.
 Choose between apartments and fisherman cottages with a kitchenette, wifi, a terrace, or a patio.